 But the good news is that if the estimate comes in crazy low, we simply send what’s called a “supplemental estimate” (aka supplement) up to the adjuster, which outlines all the damage he/she missed on the initial estimate.

-It was already an extremely common thing before this year, but the fact that adjusters simply aren’t going out to look at hail-damaged cars in person has made supplements even more prevalent in 2020.
+It was already an extremely common thing before this year, but the fact that adjusters simply aren’t going out to look at hail-damaged cars in person has made supplements even more prevalent today.

-However, there are things you can do to take better pictures that help adjusters spot hail damage on your car!
+However, there are things you can do to take better pictures that help adjusters spot hard to see hail damage on your car!

 Below are some of our tips and tricks on taking pictures for insurance claims to get an accurate estimate of hail damage, even on the hard-to-see dents:

 This is a straightforward way to show the adjuster exactly what you’re looking at in-person.
-Sometimes people take a photo and think the adjuster will just “know” what it is they’re looking at, and that is more often than not, NOT the case.
+Sometimes, people take a photo and think the adjuster will just “know” what it is they’re looking at—more often than not, that’s NOT the case.

-It seems like a no-brainer on this one, but definitely take photos of broken or dents parts before replacement or repair is done.
+This seems like a no-brainer, but definitely take photos of broken or dented parts before replacement or repair is done.

 If you have to replace these items BEFORE you get a photo-based estimate from your insurance, ensure you have pictures of the broken parts in the car showing damage!